drivendataorg/zamba/docs/docs/index.md

 ```

 **NOTE: `zamba` needs to download the "weights" files for the neural networks
 that it uses to make predictions.
-On first run it will download ~1GB of files
+On first run it will download ~1GB <!-- TODO: check size><!--> of files
 with these weights.** Once these are downloaded, the tool will use the local
 versions and will not need to perform this download again.
 If you are not in the US, we recommend
 running the above command with the additional flag either `--weight_download_region eu` or